laggykiller/sticker-convert/docs/COMPILING.md

 # Compiling on Windows and MacOS
 This repository uses `nuitka` for compiling.

-1. Install dependencies with `pip3 install -r requirements-build.txt`
+1. Install dependencies with `pip3 install -r requirements.txt` and `pip3 install -r requirements-build.txt`
 2. Run `python compile.py`
 3. Compilation result in `sticker-convert.dist` directory